hms-networks/flexy-thingworx-connector/README.md

 ### Application Component Installation
 Using FTP, transfer the Flexy Java application \(.jar\) and jvmrun files to the /usr/ directory of the Ewon.
 Then, reboot the Ewon.
 On application startup, a configuration file will automatically be created with default values.
-- When installing from a zipped release, the Flexy Java application \(.jar\) and jvmrun files are located in the /built-flexy-java-app/ directory.
+- The Flexy Java application \(.jar\) is located in the /target folder.
-- For developers using the [Development Environment](#development-environment), when building and installing from the source code, the jvmrun file is located in /scripts/, and the Flexy Java application \(.jar\) is located in /build/ after compilation is run.
+- The jvmrun file is located in the /scripts folder.

 A Thingworx application key is required to authenticate requests made by the Ewon to Thingworx, and is stored in the configuration file outlined in the [Configuration](#configuration) section.
 To generate an application key in Thingworx, please refer to the [Creating an Application Key](#creating-an-application-key) section.